Friday, May 17, 2024

 Debt recycling is generally one of the strategy for the people who wants to build wealth from debt effectively.

-He bought a home with loan ( mortgage ) of $400, 000 5 years ago.
-He is been paying around $2000 monthly repayments at an interest rate of 4% over 30 years.
-He was also making significant lump sums payments during this period to reduce the over all debt and after the end of the 5 year period his remaining loan principal = $250, 000.
+He bought a home with loan (mortgage) of $400, 000 5 years ago.
+He has been paying around $2000 monthly repayments at an interest rate of 4% over 30 years.
+He was also making significant lump sums payments during this period to reduce the overall debt and after the end of the 5-year period his remaining loan principal = $250, 000.

 Tom has relativity stable job and mostly he manages his expenses pretty well and he decided to invest in shares with the view of achieving financial freedom in life.